embedded-creations/tinyproto/README.md

 ### Introducing Errors for testing robustness

 - set `RANDOM_READ_ERRORS` and/or `RANDOM_WRITE_ERRORS` to e.g. 1000 in TinyProtocolStream.h, and edit the `DEBUG_PRINT*` macros so you can see when errors were introduced

+### How this works under the hood

+TinyProtocolStream has a write buffer that can be written to with `print*()`/`write()/availableForWrite()` methods like other Stream/Print objects, and once full or after a timeout occurs, the message is queued up for sending with tinyproto.
+Messages received from tinyproto are known to be error checked and in sequence, and are added to a receive buffer and can be read using the `read()` method like a normal Stream object.

+tinyproto Full Duplex has a buffer of three messages by default, and I found with frequent errors introduced (`RANDOM_READ_ERRORS = RANDOM_WRITE_ERRORS = 1000`) there needed to be two messages left free in the buffer for retries, and numRetries needed to be set to 5 (default 2) to get reliable communication.
+These parameters are set automatically by TinyProtocolStream, but you can tweak values if you want, to try to increase throughput by increasing the number of queued messages.

+### TODOs

+- Add API to see status of connection
+    - I added a basic `getStatus()` method already as a wrapper for `tiny_fd_get_status()`
+    - I'd like to know if I lost any data so I can reset the protocol running on top of tinyproto
+- Add loopback examples that can run on Arduino
+- Merge ArduinoBufferedStream into main library, or fork and publish library so it can be automatically installed
+- Make write buffer size configurable, so more than one message can be buffered at a time
+    - will require adding a new template parameter
+- Allow increasing tinyproto window size (right now fixed at `IFD_DEFAULT_WINDOW_SIZE` == 3)
+    - will require adding a new template parameter
+- Use a read timeout and call `loop()` from inside `read()` instead of only accessing previously received data?

 ------